shivanggarg30/CRUD-in-a-Form/README.md

 This is a simple, client-side CRUD (Create, Read, Update, Delete) web application built using HTML and JavaScript .
 It allows users to:

-    Add new student records
+    Add new user records

-    View all students in a table
+    View all users in a table

-    Edit existing student information
+    Edit existing user information

     Delete unwanted records